Konnie Huq: Early work

 Huq trained part-time at the National Youth Music Theatre.
 In 1989, at the age of 14, she appeared with them on Blue Peter and sang a solo.
 The following year, she appeared alongside Jude Law in Captain Stirrick, a National Youth Music Theatre production.

 Before the 1992 general election, Huq interviewed Labour leader Neil Kinnock for the children's programme Newsround, and appeared as a contestant on Blockbusters in the same year.
 She appeared as an uncredited extra playing a schoolgirl in the BBC1 sitcom 2point4 Children in the Series 2 episode "I'm Going Slightly Mad".

-Her presenting debut, at the age of 16, was on the satellite television show, TVFM.
-She then appeared on a GMTV Saturday morning children's quiz show entitled Eat Your Words between 1994 and 1996.
+Her presenting debut, at the age of 16, was on the satellite television show TVFM.
+She then appeared on a GMTV Saturday morning children's quiz show called Eat Your Words between 1994 and 1996.
 She was assisted by Mark Speight before Simon Parkin took over.
 In 1997, several months before joining Blue Peter, Huq presented Channel Five's early morning children's programme Milkshake!